Houma Maritime Injury Lawyer

 The General Maritime law provides that any crew-member injured in the service of the vessel is entitled to have their medical care paid by their employer under the doctrine of Cure, regardless of fault.
 If the injured crew member is unable to return to work, they are entitled to a daily stipend known as Maintenance, roughly equivalent to the value of room and board while serving on the vessel, again a no-fault benefit.

 The General Maritime Law also requires a vessel owner/operator to maintain a safe and seaworthy vessel including the fittings and appurtenances of the vessel.
-If the owner/operator of the vessel fails to maintain the vessel, its fittings and appurtenances in a seaworthy condition which results in injury to a crewmember, the injured crew member may maintain a claim for Unseaworthiness.
+If the owner/operator of the vessel fails to maintain the vessel, its fittings and appurtenances in a seaworthy condition which results in injury to a crew-member, the injured crew member may maintain a claim for Unseaworthiness.

 One difference between an Unseaworthiness claim and a Jones Act claim is that there is no requirement to prove negligence.
 For example, a seaman assisting in docking a vessel, suffers injury when a cleat or fitting used in securing the vessel breaks.
 The fitting failure would be an unseaworthy condition for which the injured seaman could maintain an Unseaworthiness claim, even though the owner/operator of the vessel had no knowledge of any defect in the cleat or fitting.